 Positive Activity Jackpot

 This app connects users with enjoyable activities in the area.
-The purpose is for people to connect as they engage in a peaceful distraction.
+The purpose is for people to connect while engaging in a peaceful distraction.

 Calm